mapfish/mapfish-print/BREAKING-CHANGES.md

 # Known breaking changes

+## Version 3.13

+- If throwErrorOnExtraParameters is set to true and the JSON contains extra attributes, the print job will have now an error.

 ## Version 3.10

 The DB schema in multi-instance mode has been changed.
 You can drop the